AMTE and NCTM are pleased to collaborate on the joint online journal Mathematics Teacher Educator.

 - If you are not a current NCTM member , please look for an email from NCTM with information on how to access MTE .
 If you haven't received this information, please login to AMTE, verify your membership , and email NCTM@NCTM.org and firstname.lastname@example.org to request your MTE login credentials.

 Mission and Goals of MTE

 The journal contributes to building a professional knowledge base for mathematics teacher educators that stems from, develops, and strengthens practitioner knowledge.
 The journal provides a means for practitioner knowledge related to the preparation and support of teachers of mathematics to be not only public, shared, and stored, but also verified and improved over time (Hiebert, Gallimore, and Stigler 2002).
-Mathematics Teacher Educator will be a scholarly, peer-reviewed journal for practitioners.
-Two issues of the journal will be published each year.

 Intended Audience of MTE